 Gregory's father is from the town of Castro dei Volsci, in fact his childhood home is right next to Casa Gregorio, and Gregory often visited the town before deciding to fulfill his dream of opening a bed and breakfast here.
 The town's medieval is an interesting place to explore and there's a small bar in the main square where locals gather for a coffee or apertivo.
 There's also a place to eat in town and one just out of town.

 Just below the town is a church with 13th century frescoes.
 In the modern town, down the hill, there is a small but very interesting archeological museum and an excavation of a Roman villa.
-Also down the hill there's a very good agriturismo, il Ruspante, where you can eat a typical meal made with homegrown products.
+Also down the hill there's a very good agriturismo, il Ruspante, where you can eat a typical meal made with homegrown products (they also have rooms).

 Within an hour from Castro dei Volsci you can go to the Grotto di Paestena, abbeys and small towns, or the beach where there are good seafood restaurants.
 A little farther you will find the seaside towns of Gaeta and Sperlonga and the Abbey of Montecassino.
 You can even take a day trip to Rome or Naples on the train.

 Casa Gregorio Contact Information: US phone 954-636-2628, Italy phone +39 0775 662104 or email firstname.lastname@example.org

 Casa Gregorio Location: Via Civita 67, Castro dei Volsci, a medieval hill town in the southern Lazio region 116 kilometers south of Rome.